List of Di-Gata Defenders characters: Snare

-A vicious bounty hunter with a cold attitude towards the Defenders, Snare is a powerful enemy to defeat.
-He wears a metal mask every time, and when removed, it reveals his darkest secret.
-Snare is a lizard-like creature with quick agility and speed.
-He wears many gadgets that help him at times, and has deep yellow eyes that are easy to recognize.
-He also has Di-Gata stones himself when needed.
+Snare is a vicious lizard-like bounty hunter with a cold attitude towards the Defenders.
+He wears a metal mask and is agile, and uses various gadgets and Di-Gata stones.
 He was first sent by Brackus in "Snared" to capture the Defenders.
-He managed to catch Mel, Erik, and Kara, but Adam (who obviously had previous experience with Snare) and Seth were able to hold him off.
+He managed to catch Mel, Erik, and Kara, but Adam and Seth were able to hold him off.
 Mel eventually was able to summon Draykor, who temporarily freezes Snare.
-Snare fled the battle, promising Brackus he'd be better prepared next time.
-He then found the Defenders and followed them from Port Reevus and was captured by the Ogama-Gor drones in "Escape from Ogama-Gor", later joined by Seth.
+Snare fled the battle, promising Brackus he would be better prepared next time.
+He then found the Defenders and followed them from Port Reevus before being was captured by the Ogama-Gor drones in "Escape from Ogama-Gor", later joined by Seth.
 The two were forced to make a temporary truce to escape.
-Seth was able to free not only himself, but every other prisoner, and Snare began tracking the Defenders again.
+Seth was able to free himself and the other prisoners and began tracking the Defenders again.
 The last act he did for the Order was to try to steal back the Key from the Defenders, which eventually got counter-stolen by Adam.
-According to the creator of the show, Greg Collinson, there was only one survivor to the fight for the Key, and who did we see in the second season?

 Snare specializes in Sum and Yin sigils.
 His Guardian is Sliver.

 The Mortagarians

-The Mortagarians look just like Kali, except a bit different.
+The Mortagarians resemble Kali.
 They claim they are the true inhabitants of Rados until humans came from their dying homeworld and took over.
 The women Mortagarians are shape-shifters.
 They captured Kara and sent Kali in her place to find the Tome of Al-mortigar.
-They blamed the defenders because they think that they killed her, so to get Kara back, the defenders had to get the tome for them to get Kara back.
-In Di-Gata Dawn they join forces with the defenders during the Ethos war after Erik admits that humanity did invade their planet, and shows them the two lost signals as peace offerings.
+They blamed the defenders because they think that they killed her, so to get Kara back, the Defenders had to get the tome.
+In "Di-Gata Dawn", they join forces with the Defenders during the Ethos war after Erik admits that humanity did invade their planet, and shows them the two lost signals as peace offerings.

-They live underwater, and despite being amphibious they don't like it when they are out of water.
+They live underwater, and despite being amphibious, dislike being out of water.